floooh/gliml/README.md

 - focus on compressed formats that can be dumped right into GL texture objects
 - doesn't use C++ exceptions, RTTI, STL, strings or file functions
 - doesn't call into GL, doesn't include GL headers
-- no dynamic memory allocation if image file format allows it
+- no dynamic memory allocation
-- overridable assert and memory allocation functions
+- overridable assert macro

 Basic usage:

 1. load file data into memory
-2. call **gliml::is_dds()** to check if data is DDS
 2. create **gliml::context** object
-3. call **gliml::context::load_dds()** to 'convert' the file data into the gliml::context object
+3. call **gliml::context::load()** to parse the file data into the gliml::context object
 4. setup a GL texture using the data in the gliml::context object

 See Oryol for real-world example: